-My best wishes for a rewarding journey ahead.
+On behalf of the entire Faculty, I wish you all the best for a rewarding journey ahead.

-Cristina Amon

-Dean, Faculty of Applied Science & Engineering
+Cristina Amon Dean, Faculty of Applied Science & Engineering

 Important Notices

 IMPORTANT NOTICES

 The Undergraduate Academic Calendar of the Faculty of Applied Science and Engineering is now published online.
 In the case of any discrepancy, the online version shall apply.
 Any post-publication corrections and/or updates to the Undergraduate Academic Calendar will be posted on the Registrar's website at www.undergrad.engineering.utoronto.ca.
 Students are strongly advised to check back regularly to keep informed of changes.